DuckyZero/KeebsChat/README.md

 ## How It Was Built:

-This program was made with the programming language Python along with a few frameworks such as Tensorflow for creating and training neural networks, NLTK for tokenizing & stemming words and numpy to manage data.
+This program was made with the programming language Python along with a few frameworks such as Tensorflow for creating and training neural networks, NLTK for tokenizing & stemming words, Flask to provide a webpage for the chatbot and numpy to manage data.
 The full list of languages & frameworks are listed below:

 * Python
 * Tensorflow
 * Tflearn
+* Flask
 * NLTK
 * Numpy
 * Json